stepanataccolade/docsv2/README.md

 ## Overview

-Shippable is a docker based continuous integration and deployment platform.
+Shippable is a Docker-based continuous integration and deployment platform.
 This repository contains the documentation, which is open source to allow anyone to make quick changes if needed.

 The source is under `sources/` in the form of .md files.
 These files use [Markdown](http://daringfireball.net/projects/markdown/syntax) formatting with [Mkdocs](http://www.mkdocs.org/) extensions for structure, cross-linking and some Markdown additional syntax using [Python-Markdown](https://pythonhosted.org/Markdown/extensions/).